Schleichera: Species

+Distribution

+It is native to the Andaman Islands, Assam, Bangladesh, Cambodia, India, Java, Laos, the Lesser Sunda Islands, the Maluku Islands, Myanmar, Nepal, Sri Lanka, Sulawesi, Thailand, and Vietnam.

 Habitat

 This tree grows naturally from the foothills of the Himalayas and the western Deccan Plateau, east to Sri Lanka and Southeast Asia.
 It grows in Bihar, Central and Southern parts of India.
 The tree occurs sporadically, seldom gregariously in dry, mixed deciduous forests.
 It grows in rocky, gravelly, or loamy, slightly acidic soil that is well drained.
 It is occasionally found in swampy locations, but it usually grows on rather dry soil, at low altitudes, but can be found at 900–1200 meters.
 The requirement of normal rain fall is 750–2800 mm. and ambient temperature of 35-47.5 °C.

 Names

 In Thailand this tree is known as takhro (ตะคร้อ) or as kho (ค้อ), the latter being a name that it shares with Livistona speciosa, a kind of palm tree.
 The German-Dutch botanist Georg Eberhard Rumphius, who lived for 45 years in Ambon, called this tree Cussambium.